mmiranda222/.statsuite/recipes/how-to-release-js.md

 1. [OECD-PM] test in staging (often*, staging can be ahead of what is deployed in production if the hotfix is done while creating a new release that is not yet deployed)
 1. [RP] update in pre-prod the kubernetes strategy (a hotfix will rarely concern several strategies) with the commit hash of the newly created docker image, merge potential config MR required for testing
     - the release tag is not changed until pre-prod validation
-    - to ease maintenance, release tag is used in kubernetes stratgies of pre-prod and prod
+    - to ease maintenance, release tag is used in kubernetes strategies of pre-prod and prod
-    - updating the release tag before testing pre-prod may (in case of GCP/GKE restart) update both pre-prod and prod
+    - updating the release tag before testing pre-prod may (in case of a GCP/GKE restart) update both pre-prod and prod
-1. [OECD-PM] validates pre-prod
+1. [OECD-PM] validate pre-prod
-1. [OECD-DEV] delete release tag and create release tag on master (move):
+1. [OECD-DEV] delete release tag and create release tag on master (ie move tag):
     - except if the hotfix is done while creating a new release that is not yet deployed
 1. [RP] update in prod the kubernetes strategy with the release tag (rollout restart), merge potential config MR required
-    - except if the hotfix is done while creating a new release that is not yet deployed, apply the commit hash used in pre-prod
+    - except if the hotfix is done while creating a new release that is not yet deployed, instead apply the commit hash used in pre-prod

+note:
+in this scenario: staging can be ahead of what is deployed in production if the hotfix is done while creating a new release that is not yet deployed
+the merge request on master won't be done on the latest commit but on the commit of the current used release in prod.
+the backport will have to also apply to master, after the hotfix, during the release

 #### hotfix aftermath
 1. [OECD-DEV] update release notes (milestone)